 The resources in this pack are designed to help deaneries, churches and groups reflect on their context, faith, and gifts in order to identify their calling and ministries, both individually and as a church.
-They sit alongside a pack of starter questions to help get the conversation going.
+Some ministries will be existing ones, some might be beginning to grow naturally, some might need actively encouraging.
+Much of this work is already underway so just choose the sections that are of use in your context -there is no set order or obligation to work through them all.